kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 where `~/path/to/kinode` must be replaced with a path to the Kinode core repo.

+Note that your node will be named `fake.dev`, as opposed to `fake.os`.
+The `.dev` suffix is used for development nodes.

 ## Optional: Starting a Real Kinode

-Alternatively, development sometimes calls for a real node, which has access to the actual Kinode network and its providers, such as integrated LLMs.
+Alternatively, development sometimes calls for a real node, which has access to the actual Kinode network and its providers.

 To develop on a real Kinode, connect to the network and follow the instructions to [setup a Kinode](../install.md).